MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/StdVariant/Step28.md

 	}},
 ```

-Let's write just enough code to pass this last test and all the rest, andthen click [next](Step29.html).
+Let's write just enough code to pass this last test and all the rest, and then click [next](Step29.html).